Connectivity through bounds for the Castelnuovo-Mumford regularity: Introduction

-For what concerns the simplicial case, Athanasiadis \cite{Ath11} proved that the 1-skeleton of a flag (i.e. coinciding with the clique complex of its 1-skeleton) simplicial $d$-pseudomanifold is $2d$-connected.
-This case has recently attracted interest among commutative algebraists.
-Bj\"orner and Vorwerk \cite{BW14} extended Athanasiadis' result interpolating it with Barnette's one, thanks to a generalization of flag complexes.
-Recently, Adiprasito, Goodarzi and Varbaro \cite{AGV14} provided an algebraic method which allow them to obtain a more general result.
+This topic has recently attracted interest among commutative algebraists.
+Bj\"{o}rner and Vorwerk \cite{BV14} extended Athanasiadis' result interpolating it with Barnette's one, thanks to a generalization of flag complexes.
+Recently, Adiprasito, Goodarzi and Varbaro \cite{AGV14} provided an algebraic method that allowed them to obtain a more general result.

-In this note we also present an algebraic approach, which allows us to unify the results by Athanasiadis and Barnette in a different direction from the one chosen by \cite{BW14} and \cite{AGV14}.
+In this note we also present an algebraic approach, which allows us to bridge the gap between Theorem~\ref{thm:BB} and Theorem~\ref{thm:Ath} in a different direction than the one taken by \cite{BV14} and~\cite{AGV14}.
 This can be done under even weaker hypotheses.

-The strategy involves finding upper bounds for the Castelnuovo-Mumford regularity of the Stanley-Reisner ring of a simplicial complex $\D$ which are expressed in terms of the number of vertices of $\D$.
-Such bounds are common in literature, as the Castelnuovo-Mumford regularity itself acts as an upper bound for a wide variety of algebraic invariants (maximum degree for which the local cohomology modules vanish, the integer from which the Hilbert function behaves polynomially, the maximum degree of the syzygies).
+The strategy involves finding upper bounds for the Castelnuovo--Mumford regularity of the Stanley--Reisner ring of a simplicial complex $\Delta $ which are expressed in terms of the number of vertices of $\Delta $.
+Such bounds are common in literature, as the Castelnuovo--Mumford regularity itself acts as an upper bound for a wide variety of algebraic invariants (such as maximum degree for which the local cohomology modules vanish, the integer from which the Hilbert function behaves polynomially, or the maximum degree of the syzygies).

-Furthermore, we require these bounds to well-behave up to restricting the simplicial complex (we call such bounds \emph{suitable}).
-Then we focus on a set $T$ of vertices of $\D$ which have to be removed from the 1-skeleton $G$ of $\D$ in order to disconnected it.
-By setting some hypotheses on $\D$, we can bound from below the regularity of the Stanley-Reisner ring of the restriction $\D|_T$ (those hypotheses are weaker than requiring $\D$ to be a pseudomanifold).
+Furthermore, we will require these bounds to behave well up to taking restrictions of the simplicial complex (we call such bounds \emph{suitable}).
+Then we focus on a set $T$ of vertices of $\Delta $ which have to be removed from the 1-skeleton $G$ of $\Delta $ in order to disconnect it.
+By setting some hypotheses on $\Delta $, we can bound the regularity of the Stanley--Reisner ring of the restriction $\Delta |_{T}$ from below.
+Such hypotheses are weaker than requiring $\Delta $ to be a pseudomanifold.
 By reversing and applying a suitable bound for the regularity, we find a lower bound for the cardinality of the subset, therefore we can estimate the connectivity of $G$.